carlosp420/nymphalidae_diversification/MS.md

 afterwards (with a lag of ~10 MY).
-According to a recent dated phylogeny of the Angiosperms (Bell et al. 2010), the family Solanaceae split from its sister group about 59 (49-68) MYA and diversification started (crown group age) around 37 (29-47) MYA.
-Wahlberg et al. (2009) give the corresponding ages for Ithomiini as 45 (39-53) and 37 (32-43) MYA, respectively.
+According to a recent dated phylogeny of the Angiosperms (Bell et al. 2010), the family Solanaceae split from its sister group about 59 (49-68) MYA and diversification started (crown group age) around 37 (29-47) MYA. @wahlberg2009 give the corresponding ages for Ithomiini as 45 (39-53) and 37 (32-43) MYA, respectively.
 Thus, current evidence shows that Solanaceae and Ithomiini might have diversified around the same time, during the Late Eocene and Oligocene, and this is congruent with the diffuse